- Excellent fuel economy

 - Flat, small front seats

-The Yaris still manages to look quite stylish compared to most other models in its class—especially as a hatchback.
 The two body styles of this model clearly cater to two different classes.
-While the sedan is slightly more conservative in its trims and interior treatment, the three- and five-door Liftback models are more flamboyant, with a more aerodynamic look, European design influences, and a rear roof spoiler atop the hatch.
+While the sedan is slightly more conservative in its trims and interior treatment—and looking the most dated at this point, the three- and five-door Liftback models are more flamboyant, with a more pert, aerodynamic look; European design influences; and a rear roof spoiler atop the hatch.
+In short, we think the Yaris sedan is trying a little too hard to appear as a mini-Camry.
 Inside, the Yaris has a very unconventional look, with a center-mounted gauge cluster and Liftback models offering large storage areas behind a slim center stack of controls.
 The interior is a contrast of elements good and bad, desirable and tacky, as Toyota obviously is trying to make a fashionable cabin while watching its price very carefully.

 Getting more intimate with the Yaris, you'll notice an interior that's obviously been affected by cost-cutting.
-While the instrument panel looks quite good from a few paces away, it's actually made of hard, easily scratched plastics.
+While the instrument panel looks quite good from a few paces away, it's actually made of hard, easily scratched plastics, and the central gauge cluster is a novelty that few will find more intuitive or helpful.
 Front seats are rather small and skimpy, while the backseat on the Liftback is tough to get into but decent for space; kids should be just fine back there.
+The sedan looks like it might be roomier for back-seat occupants, but it's really not; it does, however, have a surprisingly spacious trunk.